MapsPeople/docs/collections/indoor-positioning.md

 [GPSPositionProvider for iOS](https://github.com/MapsIndoors/MapsIndoorsIOS/blob/master/Example/MIAIOS-SRC/GenericBase/Services/GPSPositionProvider.m)

-This provider is then passed to the MapsIndoors' MapControl instance using a method set/addPositionProvider on a MapControl instance, like explained [here for Android](/android/guide-part2/#using-a-positioning-provider) and here for [here for iOS](/ios/guide-part2/#using-a-positioning-provider).
+This provider is then passed to the MapsIndoors' MapControl instance using a method set/addPositionProvider on a MapControl instance.